mo7ammed-3mer/CODSOST/README.md

 A competent fresh graduate who is committed to web design and development looking for a rewarding job in the web development sector.

+* 🌍  I'm based in Khartoum, Sudan
+* ✉️  You can contact me at [omtiti894@gmail.com](mailto:omtiti894@@gmail.com)
+* 🧠  learning Vue.js
+* 🤝  I'm open to collaborating on Websites & Vue.js Project

 ---